Why You Should Upgrade Your Home’s Switchboard

 Installing a home EV charger requires a 240-volt outlet wired to a 40-50 amp circuit.
 This draws significant power, often more than an older switchboard’s original design capacity.
 From undersized main fuses to dated circuit breakers, inadequate electrical panels can cause risks like blown fuses, tripped breakers, or even fires when adding an EV charger.

-Before any EV charger installation, thoroughly evaluating your electrical system’s capacity is critical.
+Thoroughly evaluating your electrical system’s capacity is critical before any EV charger installation.
 More often than not, some switchboard upgrade is required to accommodate EV charging safely.
-In this article, we’ll cover how to assess your switchboard, when upgrades are needed, costs, and key steps for a smooth installation once your panel is EV-ready.
+This article covers how to assess your switchboard when upgrades are needed, costs, and key steps for a smooth installation once your panel is EV-ready.
 Let’s switch on the path to electrified transportation!

 Older homes with outdated wiring, undersized services, and insufficient spare capacity will require switchboard upgrades to avoid hazardous overloading when adding an EV charger.
 Carefully examining the existing system is the only way to assess upgrade needs accurately.

-For most homes, especially older ones, switchboard upgrades will be required to support EV charging.
-If you want to install solar power in your home, a lot of solar systems require newer switchboards to run effectively.
+Switchboard upgrades will be required for most homes, especially older ones, to support EV charging.
+Many solar systems require newer switchboards to run effectively if you want to install solar power in your home.
 If your home has an obsolete 60-100 amp main fuse panel, a new 200 amp service is recommended to handle the added load.

 Even homes with 100-150 amp breaker panels may need upgrades to accommodate a 40-50 amp EV charger circuit.
-Full switchboard replacement is necessary when the amperage and number of available slots are insufficient.
+Complete switchboard replacement is necessary when the amperage and number of available slots are insufficient.

-For other homes, a more targeted upgrade of just the main breaker to 200 amps and installing a new dedicated circuit for the EV charger is sufficient.
-When detailed electrical load calculations show existing capacity is tapped out and unable to feed a new high-draw circuit, there’s no safe option besides upgrading the switchboard to meet modern demands.
-This may seem costly upfront, but it prevents hazardous issues down the road.
+For other homes, a more targeted upgrade of just the main breaker to 200 amps and the installation of a new dedicated circuit for the EV charger is sufficient.
+When detailed electrical load calculations show that the existing capacity is tapped out and that a new high-draw circuit cannot be fed, there’s no safe option besides upgrading the switchboard to meet modern demands.
+This may seem costly upfront, but it prevents hazardous issues.

 Safety should be the top priority when upgrading your electrical service for an EV charger.
 All work should adhere to local codes and be performed by qualified electricians only.
 According to expert load calculations, the new service panel and breakers must provide sufficient amperage and circuits for the EV load and existing household needs.

-The electrical installations also need to follow proper procedures to avoid hazards like electrocution or arc flashes.
+Electrical installations must also follow proper procedures to avoid hazards like electrocution or arc flashes.
 Correct wiring gauges that can handle the electrical current must also be used.

 Upgrading enables a more efficient power distribution, reducing energy wastage and lowering electricity bills.
 Once you’ve determined that a switchboard upgrade is required to support an EV charger, the next step is to plan out the scope of work.
 Upgrading a switchboard or meter box involves several key stages: